 John Howland’s latest submission for the Malamute Saloon concerns narcissism, and if you are not exactly sure what that is the dictionary defines it thusly: The inordinate fascination with oneself; excessive self-love; vanity; inflated sense of one’s own importance.
 Synonyms: self-centeredness, smugness, egocentrism.
 Continue reading →

 The other day I received an email from Detecting 365, asking if I might be agreeable to an interview about my TH’ing experiences over the years.
-I was flattered that someone thought that much of me to ask and I agreed to do it.
+I was flattered that someone would ask and I agreed to do it.
 The questions asked were similiar to those I used way back when I was doing bio articles for Western & Eastern Treasures.
 Continue reading →